hpc-carpentry/hpc-chapel/_episodes/14-parallel-case-study.md

 to see that we now have a code that performs 5x faster.

-We finish this section by providing another, elegant version of the task-parallel diffusion solver (without time stepping) on a single locale:
+We finish this section by providing another, elegant version of the 2D heat transfer solver (without time stepping) using data parallelism on a single locale:

 ~~~
 const n = 100, stride = 20;